 1. What is an Encumbrance Certificate (EC) in simple terms?

-An EC is a legal document that proves whether a property has any registered liabilities, like a home loan or a legal claim against it.
+An EC is a legal document that certifies whether a property is subject to any registered liabilities, such as a mortgage or a claim.

 2. Why is an EC essential for farmers?

-It is required to get agricultural loans from banks, to prove clear ownership when selling land, and to verify a seller’s title when buying.
+It is necessary to obtain bank loans for agriculture, to demonstrate clear ownership when selling land, and to confirm a seller’s title when purchasing.

 3. What is a Nil Encumbrance Certificate (NEC)?